Neotys-Labs/Worksoft-Certify/README.md

 <p align="center"><img src="/screenshots/startrecording.png" alt="Start Recording" /></p>

-4. If identification is required by the NeoLoad API, use the **apiKey** parameter.
+4. Set the **apiKey** parameter with an API Key of NeoLoad General settings or Project settings REST API.
+If no identification is required both in Project settings and in General settings, this parameter can be left blank.

 5. Enter the User Path name, you can use the **Process Name** built-in System Variable.